 At the end of each day, wind down in the warmth and comfort of the only private hut accommodation on the Overland Track.
-Cradle Mountain Huts have been discreetly located off the main trail and offer hot showers, a drying room and twin-share accommodation, and are all highly conscious of the effect of tourism on the environment.
-The operators of these huts pride themselves on providing luxury accommodation, sustainably.
+Cradle Mountain Huts are discreetly located off the main trail and offer hot showers, a drying room and twin-share accommodation.
+Conscious of the effect of tourism on the environment, the operators of these huts pride themselves on providing luxury accommodation, sustainably.
 Your guides will prepare an inspired three-course dinner each night while you sit back and relax with a glass of Tasmanian wine.

 Day One: Waldheim to Barn Bluff Hut

 Walk through ancient rainforest, enjoy spectacular views of Cradle Mountain, walk along the edge of a spectacular glacial cirque, and drop into Waterfall Valley before arriving at Barn Bluff.

 Day two: Barn Bluff Hut to Pine Forest Moor Hut